Low-dimensional topology

 In mathematics, low-dimensional topology is the branch of topology that studies manifolds, or more generally topological spaces, of four or fewer dimensions.
-Representative topics are the structure theory of 3-manifolds and 4-manifolds, knot theory, and braid groups.
+Representative topics are the theory of 3-manifolds and 4-manifolds, knot theory, and braid groups.
 This can be regarded as a part of geometric topology.
 It may also be used to refer to the study of topological spaces of dimension 1, though this is more typically considered part of continuum theory.